-8.1.
-Submission
+8.1 Submission

 - 1. Offers received after the closing date may not be considered. - 2.
-Cost proposal must be in VND (with possible reference to US Dollars). - 3.
+Cost proposal must be in VND (with possible reference to US Dollar exchange rate where applicable). - 3.
 Technical and cost proposals must be submitted as two separate documents.
 Cost information must not be included in the technical proposal.